Fiorentina 2-3 Lech (agg: 6-4): Viola survive scare to reach semi-finals | UEFA Europa Conference League

 What's next?

-The aggregate winners face Basel or Nice in the semi-finals on Thursday 11 and 18 May, playing the first leg at home.
+Fiorentina face Basel in the semi-finals on Thursday 11 and 18 May, playing the first leg at home.